 Medicaid Expansion, Tight Races Bring Missouri Voters Out

-(CN) – Medicaid expansion and several tight local races motivated most Missouri voters to brave the specter of Covid-19 for Tuesday’s primary election, the stage has been set for a highly anticipated showdown between incumbent Republican Governor Mike Parson and Democratic challenger Nicole Galloway.
+Clay ran on his own record.
+He fills key roles on the House Financial Services Committee and the House Oversight Committee, and his campaign notes he has consistently backed the positions of progressive Democrats such as the Green New Deal, Medicare for All and Trump’s impeachment.

-With just over 47% of the votes in, Parson declared victory with 75% of the Republican ballots and Galloway was declared the winner with 86% of the Democratic votes.
+In statewide races, the stage has been set for a highly anticipated showdown between incumbent Republican Governor Mike Parson and Democratic challenger Nicole Galloway.

-Both Parson and Galloway are virtual locks to secure their respective party’s nominations by the end of the day, setting up what could be the most competitive and expensive governor’s race in the country.
+Parson has declared victory with 75% of the Republican ballots and Galloway was declared the winner with 86% of the Democratic votes, setting up what could be the most competitive and expensive governor’s race in the country.

 According to the most recent SLU/YouGov poll, Governor Mike Parson holds just a two-point lead over Galloway, who currently serves as the state auditor.
 This represents a dramatic divergence from the 13-point lead Parson enjoyed in another poll in March.